 Wet cupping is another form of cupping where the suction is alternated by performing tiny cuts with a scalpel on the skin to allow the release of toxic blood and fluids from the body and thus promote healing.
 When combined with acupuncture, the cupping therapist might insert needles in the pressure of the patient’s body.
 In rare cases, when these instruments are not sterilized properly, skin infections can occur.

 Thus, this form of cupping therapy must be performed under sterile conditions, using disinfected instruments.
 Later antiseptic ointments and dressing are applied to eliminate the risk of infections.
 The cuts typically heal within a few days leaving behind no scarring.
 Patients can also request for local anesthesia so they don’t feel any pain when the cuts are performed.
-Using a cupping set with a pump is best for wet cupping treatment.

 While the possible side effects of cupping therapy are minimal, it is preferable to seek treatment from a certified professional therapist.
 To further reduce any possibility of side effects, patients must follow the instructions of the healer regarding the precautions to be taken post-treatment.